r-huijts/YouTubeKit/README.md

 ```swift
 let streams = try await video.streams
 ```
 This will return an array of `Stream` objects.
+YouTubeKit now automatically uses multiple InnerTube clients (TV, iOS, Web) to extract streams, providing better compatibility and fallback options.

 3. Filter for the stream you want by using a normal filter or with provided helper functions like: